Why Do Some Leaders Become Symbols?

 5.1 They Embody a Tension Their Society Cannot Resolve

 Mandela held suffering and forgiveness.
 Lincoln held unity and equality in a country built on their contradiction.
 Algosaibi held tradition and modernity, faith and liberalism, loyalty and intellectual independence.
-Symbols arise where society needs someone to model the possibility of holding opposites without being destroyed by them.

 5.2 Their Medium Outlasts Their Office